Govn-OS/GovnOS/README.md

 ## Insall ##

-Unpack all to disk root
+Unpack "govnos" folder to disk root so that the EFI folder is at the root of the disk